blablacar/istio-redirector/README.md

 ### For SEO Managers

 * Import your .csv file with all your redirections, and get a nice view of the parsed routes.
+* In the Virtual Services tab, check all the redirections deployed in the cluster.

 ### For developpers/Ops